 Before you opened this article about the 5 sutras of the aquarian age, you were probably Googling a few random things, scrolling through Insta, or checking emails – or maybe, like many of us, you were somehow doing all of these things at the same time!
 LOL (as if that were possible 🙄).

 It’s totally normal to feel overwhelmed by the social media landscape and constant connectivity that defines our modern age.
 Boundaries are becoming non-existent.
 Constant conflict is normalized.
 Global climate crisis seems inevitable.
 And sometimes the best solution seems like just shutting down.

 Everyone alive today is experiencing the tension of this moment, yet underlying the chaos is a call to greater consciousness.
-Spiritual visionaries of our time attribute this call to the Aquarian Age: a coming period of spiritual awakening and expansion that will enable us to make sense of the flood of information that seems to be the source of so many of our modern problems.
+Spiritual visionaries of our time attribute this call to the present Aquarian Age: A period of spiritual awakening and expansion defined by an evolving approach to the flood of information that seems to be the source of so many of our modern problems.

 How? you may ask.
 The five sutras of the Aquarian Age are a recent contribution to the canon of ancient yoga philosophy that helps us live purely, fully, and bravely.
 These contemporary sutras offer guiding principles to help us navigate the difficulties of the internet era, and the information age in general.

 That’s what we’ll cover in this post!
 Apply them to your own life, and use them to inspire your daily yoga practice.

 Yogi Bhajan’s 5 Sutras of the Aquarian Age

 Astrology teaches us that we move backwards through the astrological signs about every 2,000 years.
 Basically, this means that every couple thousand years, we transition into a new age, under a new star sign – from Aries to Pisces, from Pisces to Aquarius, and so on.
 These transitions are believed to bring a major shift in energy.